 Glaucoma is an eye disease that affects cats as well as humans.
 It causes a painful increase in pressure inside the eye and can lead to blindness.
 With early veterinary treatment, including eye drops to reduce pressure, cats can usually retain their vision and live comfortably with this disease.

-Causes of Glaucoma in Cats
+Symptoms of Glaucoma in Cats

 - Uveitis (inflammation inside the eye)